LYNCH·LLP

 • How many art units does this examiner cover?

-No. The pooled allowance rate describes the examiner's historical disposition and is not a prediction of any specific application's outcome.
+The allowance rate is the percentage of applications decided (allowed or abandoned) that were allowed.
+It reflects historical record and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION